-Map 5 shows the location of of the Tate Lohr WMA in the CFA, based on data provided in 2015 by The Conservation Fund (TCF), USGS Gap Analysis Program (GAP), The Nature Conservancy (TNC) and the National Conservation Easement Database (NCED).
-It also shows known occurrences of SGCNs and rare plant communities over a 1-kilometer grid and the biodiversity rank (including global, state, or local significance) of those occurrences, as generated by WVDNR in 2017.
-This map illustrates that many SGCN and rare plant communities occur on the WMA and there may be opportunities for WVDNR to protect them there.
-Many SGCN and rare plant communities also occur on private land outside of protected lands.
+Map 5 shows the location of the protected lands in the CFA, based on data provided in 2015 by The Conservation Fund (TCF), USGS Gap Analysis Program (GAP), The Nature Conservancy (TNC) and the National Conservation Easement Database (NCED).
+This includes the public lands listed above, plus a conservation easement along Trout Branch.
+It also shows known occurrences of SGCNs and rare plant communities over a 500'meter grid and the biodiversity rank (including global, state, or local significance) of those occurrences, as generated by WVDNR in 2017.
+This map illustrates that some SGCN and rare plant communities occur on protected lands and there may be opportunities for WVDNR to protect them there.
+Many SGCN and rare plant communities also occur on private land outside of protected lands, especially along Potts Creek, Cove Creek and Back Creek.
 This indicates how important it is for WVDNR and other partners to work with landowners to restore and protect biodiversity on private lands.
 Appendix 4 lists partners and programs that provide assistance to private landowners in wildlife conservation.